teyim/nextjs-typescript-boilerplate/README.md

-# Minimal Nextjs Typescript boilerplate
+#Nextjs Typescript boilerplate

-A Minimal Next-Typescript boilerplate to quickly and easily bootstrap your next project.
+A Next-Typescript boilerplate to quickly and easily bootstrap your next project.
 Comes pre-configured with, Tailwindcss, Eslint, Prettier, Lint-staged ,Husky and Commitizen. :rocket:

 ## Features